Polyot (rocket)

-The Polyot (Полёт, flight) (Also known as Sputnik, GRAU index 11A59) was an interim orbital carrier rocket, built to test ASAT spacecraft.
+The Polyot (Полёт, GRAU index: 11A59) was an interim orbital carrier rocket, built to test ASAT spacecraft.
 It was required as a stopgap after the cancellation of the UR-200 programme, but before the Tsyklon could enter service.
 Only two were ever launched, the first on 1 November 1963, and the last on 12 April 1964.
 Both of these flights were successful.

 The rocket consisted of a core stage, and four boosters, which were taken from a Voskhod 11A57 rocket.
-It was capable of delivering a 1,400 kg payload into a 300 km by 59° Low Earth orbit.
+It was capable of delivering a 1400 kg payload into a 300 km by 59° Low Earth orbit.

 It is a member of the R-7 family.